 Hype or no hype, Tucumcari is a handy place to break a journey, and even if you think you can make it to the next town, you will never regret stopping here for a night.
-Especially if you stop at the famous Blue Swallow Motel (815 E. Route 66, 575/461-9849, $70 and up), which no less an authority than Smithsonian magazine called “the last, best, and friendliest of the old-time motels.”
+Especially if you stop at the famous Blue Swallow Motel (815 E. Route 66, 575/461-9849, $90 and up), which no less an authority than Smithsonian magazine called “the last, best, and friendliest of the old-time motels.”
 Thanks to the warm hospitality of longtime owner Lillian Redman, few who stayed there during her long reign would disagree, and more recent owners have kept up the old spirit while improving the plumbing and replacing the mattresses.
-Each room comes with its own garage, and the neon sign alone is worth staying awake for.
+Many rooms comes with their own garage, and the neon sign alone is worth staying awake for.
 If the Blue Swallow is full, as it often is, try one of Tucumcari’s other old-fashioned motels: the Motel Safari (722 E. Route 66, 575/461-1048, $55 and up), a block away, has Wi-Fi and flat-screen TVs, while the Historic Route 66 Motel (1620 E. Route 66, 575/461-1212, $40 and up) is clean and stylish, with a Rat Pack-era Palm Springs vibe and Tucumcari’s best espresso bar.
-(Admittedly, it is Tucumcari’s only espresso bar, but it is nonetheless appreciated.)

-Across Route 66 from the Blue Swallow stands another survivor, the landmark tepee fronting the historic Tee Pee Curios (924 E. Route 66, 575/461-3773), where friendly owners Mike and Betty Callens will tempt you to add to your collection of Southwest or Route 66 souvenirs (or “Damn Fine Stuff,” as their business cards have it).
+Across Route 66 from the Blue Swallow stands another survivor, the landmark tepee fronting the historic Tee Pee Curios (924 E. Route 66, 575/461-3773), where friendly owners Gar and Heidi Engman will tempt you to add to your collection of Southwest or Route 66 souvenirs (or “Damn Fine Stuff,” as their business cards have it).
 The Tee Pee has one of the coolest neon signs anywhere, so time your visit to see it in its full glory.